Wednesday, September 4, 2013

 Rosh Hashana is a joyous holiday, known for apples and honey.
 We dip apples - a fall fruit - in honey, symbolizing the sweetness.
 Challah, the tranditional egg braid, is not served in a braided twist, but rather in a circle - symbolizing the circle of life.
 It often has raisins baked into it - for sweetness.

 We spend the holiday in services and eating festive meals.
 Kids don't go to school and adults don't work on the holiday.
 Rosh Hashana begins Wednesday at sundown, and goes through Friday night (though many Jews just celebrate through Thursday night).

-If you want to do some simple Rosh Hashana crafts, here are some links:
+If you want to do some simple Rosh Hashana crafts or activities, here are some links:

 Rosh Hashana coloring pages and apple print cards (it's traditional to send new year's greetings)

 "Ecocrafts" like a paper shofar, napkin ring and foam apple core (not sure how a foam apple is an eco thing, but...)